jkawamoto/wnj2/README.md

 ```

 # License
-This software is released under The GNU General Public License Version 3, see [COPYING](COPYING) for more detail.
+This software is released under The GNU Lesser General Public License Version 3, see [COPYING.LESSER](COPYING.LESSER) for more detail.